justin1703/homeserver-ansible/README.md

 This section documents firewall rules that are currently required but **not yet fully automated via Ansible**.
 These rules may be integrated into a dedicated Ansible role in the future.

-### Allow Nginx Proxy Manager to reach Nextcloud, this need to be done for every Service you want to reach through the Proxy-Manager:
+### Allow Nginx Proxy Manager to reach internal services (e.g. Nextcloud)

+This rule must be adapted for every service that should be reachable through Nginx Proxy Manager:
 ```bash
 ufw allow from 172.21.0.0/16 to any port 8080 proto tcp
 ```